mariadb-corporation/mdbci/docs/src/commands/commands_summary.md

 ### create-box

-Creates a Vagrant Box based on the template machine.
+Creates a new box based on the template machine.

 ### create_user